SaiSuryaaK08/Cooking_App-Flutter/README.md

 # eat_app

-A new cooking recipes app made using Flutter with standard UI.
+A new cooking recipes app made using Flutter with standard UI :).